josmos/bioportainer/README.md

  Parameters:

- same as run (positional arguments are of type SampleList)
+ - same as run (positional arguments are of type SampleList)

- threads:override the number of cpus for the container specified in configfile (optional)
+ - threads: override the number of cpus for the container specified in configfile (optional)

  Return:
  SampleList object